-The days of physical currencies seem to be numbered, particularly in light of covid.
-As digital finance grows in worldwide adoption, central banks have been pushing the envelope towards frameworks that eliminate the use of cash and replace it with fully-digital banking and centralised digital currencies.
+The days of physical currencies seem to be numbered, particularly in light of covid, as economies are going cashless.
+While digital finance grows in worldwide adoption, central banks have been pushing the envelope towards frameworks that eliminate the use of cash and replace it with fully-digital banking and centralised digital currencies.

 Will there be a point when we migrate to a fully-cashless economy?
 If so, what are the pros and cons of it?
 Those are some of the questions that we cover while presenting the essential role digital assets play in this fast-approaching reality.